Coupling quantum spin ice to matter on the centered pyrochlore lattice: Summary and Outlook

 \section{Summary and Outlook}

-We studied the ground state properties of the quantum spin$-1/2$ XXZ model on the centered pyrochlore lattice.
-In perturbation theory, for $\gamma = 2$, we derived an effective frustrated \uo lattice gauge theory coupled to fermionic matter.
+We studied the ground state properties of the quantum spin$-1/2$ XXZ model on the centered pyrochlore lattice, focussing on the region of ferromagnetic $J^{\perp}$.
+In perturbation theory, for $\gamma = 2$, we derived an effective frustrated compact \uo lattice gauge theory coupled to fermionic matter.
 The deconfined phase of this theory, without condensation of spinon pairs, is a \uo quantum spin liquid.
+The gauge theory differs from conventional compact lattice quantum electrodynamics by the coupling of matter and gauge fields, with a two-body interaction coupled by a loop of gauge fields.
 Turning to exact diagonalization, we found a region in the parameter space, for small $J^{\perp}$, where the ground state is a superposition of 3:1 states, a prerequisite for realizing the QSL.
 We saw that the ground state in this regime has high overlap with a QSL variational wavefunction inspired by the Rokhsar-Kivelson point and perturbation theory, even away from the $\gamma = 2$ point where it was derived.
 This indicates that the perturbation theory and associated dimer models, provide a good framework for understanding the low-energy properties of the XXZ centered pyrochlore model.
 However, these computations suffer from finite size effects, and simulations on larger system sizes are called for to settle the precise nature of the phase(s) in the (3:1)$^{\perp}$ region.

 Looking ahead, exact diagonalization on larger system size appears very challenging.
 However, this could possibly be improved if working in the reduced Hilbert space of the effective perturbative Hamiltonian, similar to~\cite{pace2021a}.
 Furthermore, such an approach could also be used to simulate the perturbative regime for $J^{\perp}$ antiferromagnetic, where, on the pyrochlore, the ground state is a $\pi$-flux \uo QSL.
 This, however comes at the cost of only being valid for $\gamma = 2$, and not for the broader parameter space.